omouravictor/android-my-tasks/README.md

 ## Functionalities

-- Undo a task

-- Finish a task
+- Finish and Undo a task

-- Undo all tasks

-- Finish all tasks
+- Finish and Undo all tasks

-- Delete all tasks

 - Get a list with tasks to do